Meet the help desk that knows your IT from day one.

 • integrations with other IT systems

-AssetSonar fits into this layer as a dedicated ITAM and HAM platform for teams that need centralized asset records, ownership tracking, lifecycle status, audits, maintenance history, contracts, procurement context, and reporting in one place.
+AssetSonar fits into this layer as an ITAM and HAM platform for teams that need centralized hardware records, ownership tracking, lifecycle status, audits, maintenance history, contract and warranty context, and reporting.
+It helps IT teams maintain a more reliable record of what they own, who has it, where it is, what condition it is in, and what lifecycle action should happen next.

 The biggest benefit is control.
 IT teams can stop asking where assets are, who has them, and when they need attention.
-The platform gives them one reliable place to manage those answers.
+The platform gives them one reliable place to manage those answers while still working alongside MDM, ITSM, procurement, endpoint security, and ITAD systems.

 The diagram below shows how enterprise teams typically mature from manual tracking to dedicated ITAM platforms.